 You don’t need to keep these copies once they’ve served their purpose.
 Why not?
 Because as long as you have the original photos and the records in the catalog, you can export another identical copy when you need it, in exactly the size and format you need.

-In the next post in the series, we’ll discuss the concept of a catalog and how it relates to your photos in more detail.
+In this Blog post, we discuss the concept of a catalog and how it relates to your photos in more detail.